 LEAF Values Equity .
 Moving beyond being inviting and inclusive to creating an equitable organization that message for anyone to bring their culture and values and engage in truly mutual relationships.
 Giving space and opportunities for various communities to express their VOICES in their ways.
 At LEAF we seek to include people from a vast array of neighborhoods including those not very “seen”, and ensuring that these communities are able to use their gifts and values in meaningful ways.
 Striving towards being equitable is a journey, and one that we will continue to be aware of and openly learn and seek understanding.
 In this path we seek the outcome of when an organization is truly equitable then together there can with transforming of the organization, the work and the communities with openness.
 Different groups share power, shape the culture and leadership and results.

 In addition, we believe having Equity Guiding Principles is essential to LEAF’s Equity journey.
-How are we a positive PART of creating more equity in our community
+This is a continuous journey of growth, reflection and recalibration to shift to be a positive PART of creating more equity and access in our community.

 This document was created by Board and Staff in 2019.
 The process was led by Dr. Eric “Big E” Howard and Marsha Almodovar

 LEAF has been on an intentional Equity Learning Journey since 2015, and we understand this is a life long continual dedication.

 2. Treating everyone with dignity, respect, and non-judgment.

 3. ***All LEAF ambassadors (staff, board, teaching artists, team leaders, partners etc..) are represented in the communities we serve across the organization.